Beginnerbakes

 Instructions

-1. Make the pastry: In a large mixing bowl, combine the flour and salt.
+1. Make the pastry: in a large mixing bowl, combine the flour and salt.

-5. Prepare the filling while the dough chills: Heat the vegetable oil in a frying pan over medium heat.
+5. Prepare the filling while the dough chills: heat the vegetable oil in a frying pan over medium heat.

-6. Add the chopped onion and cook for 3 minutes until softened but not browned.
+6. Add the chopped onion and cook for 3 minutes, until softened but not browned.

-10. Preheat the oven to 375°F (190°C), and line a baking tray with parchment paper.
+10. Preheat the oven to 375 degrees F (190 degrees C) and line a baking tray with parchment paper.

 11. Divide the chilled dough into 4 equal portions.

-19. Remove from the oven and let cool slightly before serving warm or at room temperature.
+18. Cool slightly before serving warm or at room temperature.

 Frequently Asked Questions